-NHS England and NHS Improvement, and Health Education England have today (Thursday 30th July 2020) published the next part of the NHS People Plan.
+NHS England and Health Education England have today (Thursday 30th July 2020) published the next part of the NHS People Plan.
 We are the NHS: People Plan for 2020/21 action for us all sets out what our NHS people can expect from leaders and each other.

 The pandemic has created real difficulties, laying bare how our NHS people’s lives can be deeply personally and professionally challenging.
 It has further revealed inequalities, shining a spotlight on the urgent need to address the safety and experience of our colleagues from ethnic minorities.

 We have also learned so much from this experience.
 The courage, flexibility, innovation and collaboration of our people has already transformed the NHS faster than we could have imagined.
 Everyone who works in the NHS has felt public appreciation like never before and can take extraordinary pride and fulfilment in the contribution they make.
 We must not ‘roll back’ on our support to our NHS staff as we look ahead to the rest of 2020/21.